frosts the coastal garden hedges dark

 - Not Threatened

-The colour is most intense in cooler months, when the chocolate tones deepen and the silver edging becomes more pronounced.
-The leaves are small, oval-shaped, and leathery, with a slightly wavy margin.
-The stems are dark and wiry, branching to form an upright, bushy shrub.
+Cooler months bring out its best colours.
+Corokia cotoneaster 'Frosted Chocolate' is a popular garden cultivar.
+Distinctive dark chocolate-brown leaves edged with silvery-white frosting.
+A shrub that looks like it belongs in a dessert shop.
+The colour is most intense in cooler months.
+When the chocolate tones deepen.
+And the silver edging becomes more pronounced.
+The leaves are small, oval-shaped, and leathery.
+With a slightly wavy margin.
+The stems are dark and wiry.
+Branching to form an upright, bushy shrub.
 A plant that wears its best colours in winter.

-Frosted Chocolate Corokia is extremely hardy, tolerating wind, salt spray and drought.
-It is excellent for hedging and coastal plantings, where its dark foliage provides a striking contrast to lighter green plants.
-The plant requires little maintenance, making it a favourite for low-maintenance gardens.
+Frosted Chocolate Corokia is extremely hardy.
+Tolerating wind, salt spray, and drought.
+It is excellent for hedging and coastal plantings.
+Where its dark foliage provides a striking contrast to lighter green plants.
+The plant requires little maintenance.
+Making it a favourite for low-maintenance gardens.
 A plant that does not need a gardener.

 To find Frosted Chocolate Corokia is to look in the gardens of New Zealand.
-It is a plant of cultivation, not of the wild.
-The dark leaves with silver edges stand out against the green, a flash of chocolate and frost in the garden.
+It is a plant of cultivation.
+Not of the wild.
+The dark leaves with silver edges stand out against the green.
+A flash of chocolate and frost in the garden.

 The garden is quiet.
-The corokia sits, chocolate leaves edged with silver, yellow flowers bright against the dark.
+The corokia sits.
+Chocolate leaves edged with silver.
+Yellow flowers bright against the dark.
 It does not know it was bred for its looks.
 It does not know it has a name.

 It just grows.
 That is what it was made to do.
+And that seems to be enough.